side-projects-42/Resource-Store-2/Container/NZKAS/jest/website/blog/2017-02-21-jest-19-immersive-watch-mode-test-platform-improvements.md

 - [`expect.stringContaining`](/docs/expect.html#expectstringcontainingstring)
 - [`jest.spyOn`](/docs/jest-object.html#jestspyonobject-methodname)

-We're close to almost full feature parity with the `expect` npm package.
+We’re close to almost full feature parity with the `expect` npm package.
 [Michael Jackson](https://twitter.com/mjackson), the author of the package, agreed to [donate](https://github.com/facebook/jest/issues/1679) it to the Jest project, which means that `jest-matchers` will be renamed to `expect`.
 Since our version of `expect` is not intended to be fully compatible, [Christopher Chedeau](https://twitter.com/Vjeux) is working on a codemod to make the transition painless.
 Christopher also worked on a number of improvements to `jest-matchers` which enables it to be used outside of Jest and even [works inside browsers](https://github.com/facebook/jest/pull/2795).

 ## [eslint-plugin-jest](https://github.com/facebook/jest/tree/master/packages/eslint-plugin-jest) – our very own ESLint plugin